Çelo Picari: Life

 Born Xhelil Bega in 1801 in the old Picar, a settlement that is no longer inhabited and in ruins, but close to today's Picar, in southern Albania, he later preferred to be called Çelo Picari.
 In his youth he was a shepherd and at that time he was recruited by Ali Pasha in Ioannina.
-In 1821 he commanded the troops of the Pashalik of Yannina that were defending Tepelenë against the Ottoman army.
+In 1821 he commanded the troops of the Pashalik of Yannina that were defending Tepelenë against the Ottoman army and Souliotes.
 After Ali Pasha's defeat he was interned in Preveza.

 He later participated in several uprisings with Zylyftar Poda but avoided getting killed in the Massacre of the Albanian beys by not responding to an invitation.
 As an act of revenge along with other groups under Kapllan Kuca he burnt part of center of Ioannina, where the Ottoman garrison lived.
 As a result of his participation in the Albanian Revolts of 1833–1839 he was imprisoned in Konya until 1844.

 Picari participated in the Albanian Revolt of 1847 along with Tafil Buzi and Zenel Gjoleka and his name is among the names of the Albanians who asked Otto of Greece for help in their uprising against the Ottoman Empire.
 When Picari was captured he was again interned in Konya until 1852.
 Picari died in Athens, Greece in 1880.
 Picari was close friends with Ismail Vlora, the grandfather of Ismail Qemali, the founder of modern Albania.